 The largest of the 14 universities in the PA State System of Higher Education

 Organized into five Colleges25 miles west of Philadelphia

 406 acres primarily in the Borough of West Chester

 West Chester University is proud of its diverse student body.
-WCU has over 180 international students from more than 40 countries, studying a variety of majors.
+WCU has 118 international students on F-1/J-1 visas from more than 40 countries, studying a variety of majors.

 The international student body consists of:

 Countries represented and number of students from those countries: